From burning and tingling to nagging aches from an old injury,

 No. Hands-on, in-person care is an important part of your treatment.
 Video visits just offer another way for you to conveniently and meaningfully connect with your podiatrist.
 Your podiatrist will work with you to determine the right mix of appointment types.

 That’s it!
-Your podiatrist will call you through Google Duo when your appointment time arrives.
+Your podiatrist will join the session when your appointment begins.